F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## No DisplayPort Output on Mac Pros with NVIDIA Kepler

 If you're having trouble with DisplayPort output on Mac Pros, try enabling Minimal Spoofing in Settings -> SMBIOS Settings and rebuild/install OpenCore.
-This will trick macOS drivers into thinking you have a newer MacPro7,1 and resolve the issue.
+This will trick macOS drivers into thinking you've a newer MacPro7,1 and resolve the issue.

 ![](../images/OCLP-GUI-SMBIOS-Minimal.png)